If you’re looking to live on that you’re purchasing, why not create a ranch, farm, or homestead?

 1. A farm is land cultivated for agricultural production

 A farm is an area of land used for growing crops and rearing animals for profit.

 Thus, most of the food products you eat come from a farm.

 Per the United States Department of Agriculture, a farm is any operation that is able to produce at least $1,000 in agricultural products a year.

-As you may deduce from such a broad definition, a variety of enterprises can be considered farms – from small-scale family farms to massive factory farms.
+As you may deduce, a variety of enterprises can be considered farms based on this definition – from small-scale family farms to massive factory farms.

-So, if you’re considering using a piece of land as a farm, you have a variety of options for what type of farm you’d like to create.
+So, if you’re considering using a piece of land as a farm, you have a variety of options, including:

 Crop farm: This is a farm that grows fruits, vegetables, and grain.